torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 	int reset(struct cdrom_device_info *cdi)

-This call should perform a hard-reset on the drive (although in circumstances that a hard-reset is necessary, a drive may very well not listen to commands anymore).
+This call should perform a hard-reset on the drive (although in circumstances that a hard-reset is necessary, a drive may very well yest listen to commands anymore).
 Preferably, control is returned to the caller only after the drive has finished resetting.
-If the drive is no longer listening, it may be wise for the underlying low-level cdrom driver to time out.
+If the drive is yes longer listening, it may be wise for the underlying low-level cdrom driver to time out.